twitter/twitter-text/README.md

             }
         ]});

-See https://dev.twitter.com/docs/tweet-entities for more info on tweet entities.
+See [Tweet Entities](https://dev.twitter.com/docs/tweet-entities) for more info getting url entities from Twitter's API.

 ## Usernames